Myanmar court sentences US journalist to 11 years in jail

 Fenster’s next challenge is the two additional charges that his lawyer said Monday had been filed in a different court in Yangon.

-Than Zaw Aung said one of the new charges comes under a section of the Counterterrorism Act that is punishable by from 10 years to life in prison.
+Than Zaw Aung said Monday that one of the new charges comes under a section of the Counterterrorism Act that is punishable by from 10 years to life in prison.
 The military-installed government has said it would apply the law harshly in cases involving opposition organizations it has deemed to be “terrorist.”
+Involvement can include contacting such groups, or reporting their statements.

-The other charge under the penal code is usually referred to as treason or sedition, and carries a penalty of seven to 20 years’ imprisonment.
+The other charge is under the penal code and is usually referred to as treason or sedition.
+It carries a penalty of seven to 20 years’ imprisonment.

-The hearings on the original three charges have been held at the court in Yangon’s Insein Prison, where Fenster is jailed.
+The hearings on the original three charges were held at the court in Yangon’s Insein Prison, where Fenster is jailed.
 They were closed to the press and the public.
 Accounts of the proceedings have come from Fenster’s lawyer.

+The U.S. government, press freedom associations and Fenster’s family had pressed strongly for the 37-year-old journalist’s release.

+“We remain deeply concerned over the continued detention of Danny Fenster.
+He was working as a journalist in Burma when he was detained,” State Department spokesman Ned Price said last week, referring to Myanmar’s name before it was changed in 1989 by a previous military government.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.